Ultra-Orthodox Jews protest in Jerusalem, vow to defy draft

 Ultra-Orthodox Jews make up some 10 percent of Israel’s population of 8 million.
 Most do not work, they receive military service exemptions and rely heavily on state subsidies for their religious studies and to support their families.

-About 60 percent of ultra-Orthodox men engage in full-time Jewish religious studies, keeping them out of the labor market.
+About 60 percent of ultra-Orthodox men engage in full-time Jewish religious studies, keeping them out of the labour market.

 On Tuesday, the cabinet approved a budget draft that will slash spending and hike taxes this year and next to rein in a growing budget deficit.
 Lapid has warned that failure to implement public spending cuts could cause an economic collapse.